surahman/MCQ-Platform/pkg/http/graph/resolvers/README.md

 }
 ```

+_Response:_ A success response containing the `quiz id` in the response.

 #### View

 Only quizzes neither published nor deleted may be viewed by non-authors.
 Authors of quizzes can view both deleted and